jcotoBan/LKarmada/README.md

 The steps to be performed are:

 1-From a local workstation or laptop, trigger a terraform tenplate that will create the following:
---> LKE cluster manager that will manage 3 cluster on 3 diferent regions, this one will be on Freemont.
+--> LKE cluster manager that will manage 3 cluster on 3 diferent regions, this one will be on us-west.
 --> 3 LKE agent clusters that will be the ones in which we will directly setup our workloads, each on a different region:
+    -->us-west.
+    -->eu-west.
+    -->ap-south.

 ```